 Patrol Officer Charles Lee

 Officer Charles.
-H. Lee was killed in December of 1972.
+H. Lee was killed on December 2, 1972.
 He was shot twice in the back of the head after stopping two suspects for drinking and driving.
 He was shot while seated in his patrol car through the metal screen that separated the front and back seat areas.

 Officer Lee had served with the agency for more than 2 years.
 He was survived by his wife and 8-month-old daughter Angela - who later went on to serve like her father as the Clayton Police Animal Control Officer.
 The offender was tried and convicted, then died in prison.